mrsac7/placement-resources/Google/README.md

 Alice loves cookies.
 One day while wandering, she came across a cookie-world that has $N$ cookies in it, numbered from $1$ to $N$.
 Each cookie has an energy count of $E_i$ and is stored at height $H_i$.
 Initially, Alice's energy is $K$, and after eating a cookie with energy $E_i$ her energy increases by $E_i$.

-In each step, Alice can climb to a certain height and can eat a cookie and return to her original position, but climbing requires energy, and she can only climb height $H_i$ if her energy $K$ is greater than or equal to the height $H_i$.
+In each step, Alice can climb to a certain height and can eat a cookie and return to her original position, but climbing requires energy, and she can only climb height $H_i$ &nbsp;if her energy $K$ is greater than or equal to the height $H_i$.

 ### Task